Recoskie/JDasm/README.md

 To analyze iPhone applications you need to download the IPA file for the iPhone program.
 The IPA file stores application files in a zip file.
 You then have to decompress the IPA file as a zip file.
 This creates a folder called payload.
 In the folder payload you then can open the main Mac binary using JDisassembly.

+To analyze Android applications you need to download the APK file for the program.
+The APK file stores application files in a zip file.
+You then have to decompress the APK file as a zip file.
+In the application folder, you then can open the main ELF binaries using JDisassembly.

 Supports .efi boot binaries and boot sector disassembly.

 ## Picture formats.